 “When using Swarm, distributed teams can quickly converge on superior decisions and make better estimates for scheduling, budgeting, and prioritization,” said Louis Rosenberg.
 “The results demonstrate the significant advantage forming real-time systems has over traditional methods of tapping the intelligence of groups.”

-Next, the research team is working on exploring whether the platform can be used to prioritize a set of objectives more effectively than vote-taking and open-ended discussions.
+Next, the research team is working on exploring whether the platform can be used to prioritize a set of objectives more effectively than vote-taking and open-ended discussions, with the hope that business teams can eventually use this application.
 Results have been promising so far, and as businesses expand across the world, encouraging workers to collaborate across continents, swarm intelligence may prove an invaluable decision-making tool and significantly improve efficiency.

 For more information on AI, visit the IEEE Xplore Digital Library.